urish/ngx-moment/README.md

 `npm install --save angular2-moment`

-If you use typescript, and [typings](https://github.com/typings/typings), you may also need to install typings for moment.js:
+If you use typescript 1.8, and [typings](https://github.com/typings/typings), you may also need to install typings for moment.js:

 `typings install --save moment`